Sakthipriya07/Sakthipriya07/README.md

 #### Frontend Developer | React Developer | React Enthusiast | Open to Opportunities

  I am a passionate Frontend Developer with a strong interest in building modern, responsive, and user-friendly web applications.
-My journey into technology started through self-learning, and I have developed my skills through continuous practice and real-world projects.
+My journey into technology started through self-learning, and I have developed my skills through continuous practice and building projects.

 ---